CravateRouge/bloodyAD/README.md

   -dp DBPASSWORD, --dbpassword DBPASSWORD
                         Neo4j password to use
   -ds DBSOURCE, --dbsource DBSOURCE
-                        Label of the source node
-  -dt DBTARGET, --dbtarget DBTARGET
+                        Case sensitive label of the source node (name property in bloodhound) -dt DBTARGET, --dbtarget DBTARGET
-                        Label of the target node
-  -f FILEPATH, --filepath FILEPATH
+                        Case sensitive label of the target node (name property in bloodhound) -f FILEPATH, --filepath FILEPATH
                         File path for the graph path file (default is path.json)
 ```